cloudflare/cloudflare-docs/content/kv/get-started.md

 ## 1. Enable Workers KV in the dashboard

-To enable Workers KV, you will need to purchase the Workers Paid plan:
+Enable Workers KV for your account by purchasing the Workers Paid plan:

 1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com) and select your account.
 2. Go to **Workers & Pages** > **Plans**.